-As of September 4, 2020, we were operating in 96% of our locations, including approximately 1,130 Journeys, 160 Johnston & Murphy and 125 Schuh locations.

-All store locations are operating under enhanced measures to ensure the health and safety of employees and customers, including requiring employees to wear masks, requiring customers in North American stores to wear masks, providing hand sanitizer in multiple locations throughout each store for customer and employee use, enhanced cleaning and sanitation protocols, reconfigured sales floors to promote physical distancing and modified employee and customer interactions to limit contact.
+As of December 4, 2020, we were operating in 97% of our locations, including approximately 1,150 Journeys, 170 Johnston & Murphy and 110 Schuh locations.
+All store locations are operating under enhanced measures to ensure the health and safety of employees and customers, including requiring employees to wear masks, requiring customers in our stores to wear masks, providing hand sanitizer in multiple locations throughout each store for customer and employee use, enhanced cleaning and sanitation protocols, reconfigured sales floors to promote physical distancing and modified employee and customer interactions to limit contact.

 As a result of the economic and business impact of the COVID-19 pandemic, we revised certain accounting estimates and judgments as discussed in the following paragraphs.
-Given the ongoing and evolving economic and business impact of the COVID-19 pandemic, we may be required to further revise certain accounting estimates and judgments such as, but not limited to, those related to the valuation of goodwill, long-lived assets and deferred tax assets, which could have a material adverse effect on our financial position and results of operations
+Given the ongoing and evolving economic and business impact of the COVID-19 pandemic, we may be required to further revise certain accounting estimates and judgments such as, but not limited to, those related to the valuation of goodwill, long-lived assets and deferred tax assets, which could have a material adverse effect on our financial position and results of operations.

-The changes made in our operations, combined with temporary store closures and reduced customer traffic due to concerns over the virus, resulted in material reductions in revenues and operating income during the first and second quarters of Fiscal 2021.
+The changes made in our operations, combined with temporary store closures and reduced customer traffic due to concerns over the virus, resulted in material reductions in revenues and operating income during the first three quarters of Fiscal 2021.
 This prompted us to update our impairment analyses of our retail store portfolios and related lease right-of-use assets.
 For certain lower-performing stores, we compared the carrying value of store assets to undiscounted cash flows with updated assumptions on near-term profitability.
-As a result, during our quarters ended May 2, 2020 and August 1, 2020, we recorded a retail store asset impairment charge of \$3.0 million and \$1.7 million, respectively, which are reflected in asset impairments and other, net on our Condensed Consolidated Statements of Operations.
+As a result, during our quarters ended May 2, 2020, August 1, 2020 and October 31, 2020, we recorded a retail store asset impairment charge of \$3.0 million, \$1.7 million and \$6.4 million, respectively, which is reflected in asset impairments and other, net on our Condensed Consolidated Statements of Operations.

-We evaluated our goodwill and indefinite-lived intangible assets at the end of the quarters ended May 2, 2020 and August 1, 2020.
-Our goodwill impairment analysis for Schuh Group completed as of the first day of the fourth quarter of Fiscal 2020 indicated \$8.2 million of excess fair value over its carrying value.
-Therefore, considering the impact of the COVID-19 pandemic, we updated the goodwill impairment analysis for Schuh Group, and as a result, recorded a goodwill impairment charge of \$79.3 million in the first quarter ended May 2, 2020.
-In addition, we updated our impairment analysis for other intangible assets considering the impact of the COVID-19 pandemic, and as a result, recorded a trademark impairment charge of \$5.3 million in the first quarter ended May 2, 2020.
-There were no impairment indicators for the quarter ended August 1, 2020.
+We evaluated our goodwill and indefinite-lived intangible assets for indicators of impairment at the end of the quarters ended May 2, 2020, August 1, 2020 and October 31, 2020.
+During the first quarter, such evaluation caused us to determine that, when considering the impact of COVID-19, indicators of impairment existed relating to the goodwill associated with Schuh Group and certain other trademarks.
+Therefore, we updated the goodwill impairment analysis for Schuh Group, and as a result, recorded a goodwill impairment charge of \$79.3 million in the first quarter ended May 2, 2020.
+In addition, we updated our impairment analysis for other intangible assets, and as a result, recorded a trademark impairment charge of \$5.3 million in the first quarter ended May 2, 2020.
+There were no impairment indicators for the quarters ended August 1, 2020 or October 31, 2020.

 We evaluated our remaining tangible assets, particularly accounts receivable and inventory.
 Our wholesale businesses sell primarily to independent retailers and department stores across the United States.
 Receivables arising from these sales are not collateralized.
 Customer credit risk is affected by conditions or occurrences within the economy and the retail industry, such as the COVID-19 pandemic and responses thereto, as well as by customer specific factors.
 We establish an allowance for doubtful accounts based upon factors surrounding the credit risk of specific customers, historical trends and other information.
-As a result of the impact of the COVID-19 pandemic, we recorded additional bad debt expense of \$2.4 million and \$0.7 million during the quarters ended May 2, 2020 and August 1, 2020, respectively.
+As a result of the impact of the COVID-19 pandemic, we recorded additional bad debt expense of \$2.4 million, \$0.7 million and \$(0.1) million during the quarters ended May 2, 2020, August 1, 2020 and October 31, 2020, respectively.